Carpentry & Joinery Diploma (L1)

 Carpentry & Joinery Level 1 Diploma

 This Qualification is for candidates who work or want to work as a carpenter or joiner in the construction sector.
 It allows you to learn, develop and practice the skills required for employment and/or career progression in carpentry or joinery.
 The course covers producing basic woodworking joints, and safely using various hand and power tools to develop the essential skills and techniques that will allow you to progress.

-Selection for the full-time course is by interview.
-4 GCSEs at grade 3 (D) or above including English and maths or equivalent or completion of Entry Level 3 Diploma in Basic Construction Skills plus relevant GCSEs or L1 Functional Skills in English & Maths
+- GCSEs at grade 4 or above including English and Maths (or equivalent) or completion of Entry Level 3 Diploma in Basic Construction Skills plus relevant GCSEs or L1 Functional Skills in English & Maths

 You must achieve the five mandatory units: